abpframework/abp/docs/en/Getting-Started-AspNetCore-MVC-Template.md

 The solution has a layered structure (based on [Domain Driven Design](Domain-Driven-Design.md)) and contains unit & integration test projects properly configured to work with **EF Core** & **SQLite in-memory** database.

-> See [MVC application template document](Startup-Templates/Mvc.md) to understand the solution structure in details.
+> See [Application template document](Startup-Templates/Application.md) to understand the solution structure in details.

 ### Database Connection String